MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/nested-ui.md

 ---
-Description: Use nested UI to enable multiple actions on a list item
+Description: Learn how to create nested UI in ListView and GridView items to present a user with additional options for taking important actions.
 title: Nested UI in list items
 label: Nested UI in list items
 template: detail.hbs